winitzki/scall/tutorial/programming_dhall.md

 All the combinators preserve functor laws; the created new functor instances are automatically lawful.
 This is proved in "The Science of Functional Programming", Chapter 6.
-We will only give the Dhall code that creates the typeclass evidence values for all the combinators.
+We will only give the Dhall code for the combinators.

 ### Constant (contra)functors

-The simplest combinator is a **constant functor**: it is a type constructor that does not depend on its type parameter.
+The simplest functor is a **constant functor**: it is a type constructor that does not depend on its type parameter.
 Examples of such type constructors are `F a = Integer` or `G a = List Bool`.
 To define them in Dhall, we could write: